 For example, users can find their way to your website organically by entering the URL or searching for matching keywords in their browsers.
-They can also be advised to visit your page by another website, social media profiles or newsletters and emails.
+They can also be advised to visit your page by another website, social media profiles or newsletters, and emails.

 Examples of free traffic

 Content marketing is basically about creating enough educational or interesting content to make people engage with your website and ultimately convert.
-Whether you’re trying to sell a physical product or have users download an app, the more people know and talk about your thing, the higher are the changes of conversions.
+Whether you’re trying to sell a physical product or have users download an app, the more people know and talk about your thing, the higher are the chances of conversions.

 Here are the most common ways of obtaining free traffic:

-- Email — if you’ve gathered an email database with addresses of people you intend to target, you can send them messages advertising your products.
+- Email — if you’ve gathered an email database with the addresses of people you intend to target, you can send them messages advertising your products.